wassname/attentive-neural-processes/readme.md

 Here the black dots are input data, the dotted line is the true data.
 The blue line is the prediction, and the blue shadow is the uncertainty to one standard deviation.

-I chose an test set example the deviates from the previous pattern.
-Given 3 days inputs, it must predict the next day which presents a differen't pattern.
+I chose a a difficult example below, it's a window in the test set that deviates from the previous pattern.
+Given 3 days inputs, it must predict the next day, and the next day has higher power usage than previously.
 The trained model manages to predict it based on the inputs.

 ![](docs/1.png)